Understanding USDA Construction Loans

 An FHA one-time construction loan is a type of home loan backed by the FHA.
 FHA loans are designed to make homes affordable for moderate-income borrowers with a below-average credit score.

-FHA and USDA loans both allow for a single close and a construction-to-permanent loan but unlike USDA and VA loans, FHA loans require a down payment of 3.5% (or 10% for those with credit below 580).
+FHA and USDA loans both allow for a single close and a construction-to-permanent loan.
+Unlike USDA and VA loans, FHA loans require a down payment of 3.5% (or 10% for those with a credit score below 580).

 Conventional One-Time Close Construction Loan